Florastamine/FlockSDK/README.md

 A list of modifications, cuts, and updates since the fork was born:
 * Rest in pieces `ARM`, `PowerPC`, `Raspberry Pi`, `Android`, `iOS`, `OS X`, `tvOS`, `Xcode`, `Haiku` and `Web` targets.
 This fork puts heavy emphasises on `Windows` and `Linux` targets.
 * Modifications to the both the game engine and the `AngelScript`-based editor to use a different folder naming and structure.
+* A collection of build scripts for compiling the SDK with custom settings related to the game project.
 * Reworked `Urho3DPlayer`.
 * Integration with [Herbal](https://github.com/Florastamine/Herbal), a Lua- and GUI-based build target configuration tool.
 * Forbids generation of documentation files using [Doxygen](http://www.stack.nl/~dimitri/doxygen/).

-The fork follows the same license as [Urho3D](https://github.com/urho3d/Urho3D).
+The fork follows the same license as [Urho3D](https://github.com/urho3d/Urho3D), and there is no intention of keeping it compatible with the original code.